 Likelihood score: E (unlikely cause of clinically apparent liver injury).

 Mechanism of Injury

 Lubiprostone is largely active on the epithelial cells in the intestinal tract and has minimal absorption.
-The lack of systemic absorption of low doses used (in micrograms rather than milligrams) probably accounts for the lack of liver injury.
+The lack of systemic absorption of lubiprostone and the low daily doses used (in micrograms rather than milligrams) probably account for its lack of causing liver injury.

 Drug Class: Gastrointestinal Agents, Drugs for Constipation, Irritable Bowel Syndrome Agents